 Gadoleic acid, a carboxylic acid with a 20 carbon chain, was discovered in cod liver oil by Bull H. in 1906 while the structure was clarified by Takano M. in 1933.

-It is a monounsaturated (one cis (Z) double bond, from the methyl end is in n-11 or omega-11 (ω-11) so in shorthand 20:1n-11) fatty acid member of the sub-group called very long chain fatty acids or LCFA, namely, fatty acids with 20 or more carbon atoms.
+It is a monounsaturated (one cis (Z) double bond, from the methyl end is in omega-11 (ω-11) or n-11, so in shorthand 20:1n-11) fatty acid member of the sub-group called very long chain fatty acids or LCFA, namely, fatty acids with 20 or more carbon atoms.

 Molecular weight: 310.51452 g/mol